 This kind of user driven selection differentiates this web interface from its ancestor, the print facsimile of the codex.
 Like the facsimile, this web interface has a fixed structure oriented around the image of the page of the manuscript.
-Yet, similar to the Kindle bible interface, the user selections of displayed items in the web Sinaiticus interface afford a kind of collaborative capacity in this web bible interface, explicitly involving the user in the making of the space of the interface.
+Yet, similar to the Kindle bible interface, the user selections of displayed items in the web Sinaiticus interface afford collaboration in this web bible interface, explicitly involving the user in the making of the space of the interface.
+Recall that the affordance of collaboration has at least two expressions in our notion of interface, the potential participation of users with other users and the user participation with the platform in constructing the space of interface that we see here in the web Sinaiticus interface.
 The key difference between the Kindle interface and the web Sinaiticus interface is that the user of the latter does not define the boundaries of the bible page as they do with the former.
 In the Kindle interface, a user can select the font size, color, orientation, and columnar structure of the page, effectively deciding the boundaries and physical characteristics of the reading environment, defining the size and structure of the page.
 Here in the web Sinaiticus interface, the structure of the bible page is stable even as the content of the web page shifts based on user selections.
-This entanglement of the bible page with the web page in the Codex Sinaiticus bible interface signals a move beyond book as the affordances of the internet and the digital images of the manuscript page combine to construct this particular web bible interface.
 A close look at image and transcription areas of the interface and the way in which they are connected will highlight the degree to which this Codex Sinaiticus web interface exhibits the affordances of high surface area, collaboration, and anarchy.

 Image of/on the Page